yuz727/CatsWithBats/README.md

 ### AI

 AI will be used to create non-playable characters.
 We want to have a difficulty slider that will allow the players to customize what level of difficulty they want.
-This slider will correspond to probabilities within the behavior tree.
+This slider will correspond to probabilities within the behaviour tree.
 Players will be able to select the difficulty for each AI player that is added.
+The behaviour tree will have branches enabled/disabled based on the behaviour mode the AI is in, which is determined by the current state of the game.
+The difficulty slider would affect AI behaviour in aggression, hit accuracy, and quality of play.

 ### Networked Multiplayer